austenstone/get-org-repos/README.md

 # Get Organization's Repositories

-This is an [Action](https://docs.github.com/en/actions) to get all an orgnization's repositories by name.
+This is an [Action](https://docs.github.com/en/actions) to get all an organization's repositories by name.

 The primary use case is for repeating a task for all the repositories in an organization.